practicalli/neovim/docs/install/terminal.md

-# Recommended Tools and Fonts
+# Terminal Tools and Fonts

 Neovim is a terminal based application so use of a quality terminal is recommended, e.g. Kitty Terminal (or iTerm2 if only on MacOSX)